sergeballif/sergeballif.github.io/play.md

 mathjax: true
 featured: false
 comments: true
-title: Leapfrogging Step 2 - How Desmos is Changing College Math
+title: 5 unconventional assignments that turn students into teachers
 desmos: true
 ---

-## 5 Creative Math Assignments
+## Students need to be teachers.

 Turn students into teachers.

 ## Texting Lesson

 ## Pocketmod Summary
 A pocketmod is a little booklet made out of a single page that has been cut and folded.
 Teachers can use a pocketmod to create review sheets or worksheets.
 Students can create their own pocketmod study guides.
+Imagine the effort students would pour into creating one of these if they were allowed to use their notes on the exam.

 The sample below is a pocketmod worksheet that my wife uses to accompany one of her [Science Mom videos](https://www.youtube.com/watch?v=IsvHQon2IqQ "Science Mom's Guide to Water Part 1").